AiWaldoh/smarty-notes/README.md

     Navigate to the project directory:
     ```
     cd note-taking-app
+    python -m http.server
     ```

-    Open index.html in your preferred browser.
+    Make sure to run the python server.
+Open the page in your preferred browser.

 ### 📝 License